I am a

 The future of dentistry is here

-The new $150 million purpose-built Griffith Health Centre on our Gold Coast campus provides world class facilities including a 96 chair dental clinic, commercial dental and clinical skills laboratories, high level IT facilities, and research facilities.
+The $150 million purpose-built Griffith Health Centre on our Gold Coast campus provides world-class facilities including a 96-chair dental clinic, commercial dental and clinical skills laboratories, high-level IT facilities, and research facilities.

-Studying here, you’ll acquire the knowledge that underpins dental practice and get essential practical experience.
+Studying at Griffith, you’ll acquire the knowledge that underpins dental practice and get essential practical experience.
 You’ll graduate with superior skills and confidence, gained from working closely with qualified oral health professionals in our modern dental clinic and commercial laboratory.

-Dental technology - the other dental degree leading to a great future
+Dental Technology and Dental Prosthetics - more dental degrees leading to a great future

-Griffith’s innovative Bachelor of Oral Health in Dental Technology was the first new dental degree developed in Australia in over 60 years.
+Griffith’s innovative Bachelor of Dental Technology was the first new dental degree developed in Australia in over 60 years.

 Dental technicians know how to combine their art and science skills to create custom-made dental devices such as dentures, crowns and bridges, and orthodontic appliances to enable people to use their teeth properly.
 As an important member of a larger team, you'll learn how to work collaboratively with dentists and specialists.